While the right air purifier can improve the air quality of your home, some people may wonder if they can make you sick.

 Ozone is a by-product of products sold as purifiers that affect oxygen molecules.
 The basic idea is that safe oxygen molecules are split (often using a high voltage electronic circuit) and free oxygen atoms re-combine into unstable ozone (O3) molecules.
 These then can sometimes bond with, and affect, airborne contaminants and odor-causing substances.
 The problem is that ozone isn’t safe at high levels, and these products aren’t as effective as a HEPA purifier.

 Ozone is that odd, “fresh” scent you may have smelled outdoors after a lightning storm or from a model railroad set at Christmas time.
 It’s produced when electricity affects oxygen atoms in the air, which can recombine into molecules with 3 (instead of 2) atoms.

 The idea is that the ozone molecules will bond with and trap unwanted elements in the air.
 The big problem, however, is that at safe levels it’s very ineffective.

-At ozone levels where the generator does make a difference, they’re not to be used when humans are nearby as it’s an unsafe level.
+At ozone levels where the generator does make a difference, they’re not supposed to be used when humans are nearby as it’s a health hazard.

 Ozone is inhaled when you’re in an enclosed room with products sold as “air purifiers” which are actually ozone generators.
 The side effects depend upon the amount of ozone you’re exposed to.